al-swaiti/ComfyUI-OllamaGemini/README.md

 ### Option 1: Using the Config File

-1. Rename the `config.json.example` file in the extension directory to `config.json`
-2. Edit the file to add your API keys:
+1. Edit the  `config.json` to add your API keys:

 ```json
 {